 You must take an approved language test in English or French that shows you meet the level for writing, reading, listening and speaking and get a minimum score of Canadian Language Benchmark (CLB) 7 in all four abilities.
 Your test results must not be more than two years old on the day you apply for permanent residence.

-Find out, if you’re eligible to proceed with Federal Skilled Worker application under Express Entry by completing our Free Assessment.
+Find out, if you’re eligible to proceed with Federal Skilled Worker application under Express Entry by booking consultation.